ms/buildtogether.tech/src/teams.md

 4. If someone drops out or fails to complete their module, the project as a whole will fail.

-<span g="functional_decomposition" i="functional decomposition; allocating
-work!functional decomposition">Functional decomposition</span>, in which each
+[% i "functional decomposition" "allocating work!functional decomposition" %][% g functional_decomposition %]Functional decomposition[% /g %][% /i %], in which each
 person is responsible for one type of task, is usually more successful.
 With this strategy, one person does the testing, another handles the documentation, a third does the bulk of the coding, and the fourth takes care of build and